f4str/sauce-searcher/client/README.md

 ## Development

-Upon pull request, merge, or push to the `master` branch, linting checks, build tests, and unit tests will be run using GitHub Actions.
+Upon pull request, merge, or push to the `master` branch, linting checks, a build test, and unit tests will be run using GitHub Actions.
 The workflow will fail if any of the tests fail.
 See `.github/workflows` for more information on how the CI works.

-Upon merge or push to the `master` branch, the server will be deployed to GitHub pages if the three tests pass.
+Upon merge or push to the `master` branch, the client will be deployed to GitHub pages if the three tests pass.

+## Disclaimer

+Since the client relies on the server, any disclaimers and limitations with the server also apply to the client.
+Excessive use may cause throttling or IP bans.
+I am not responsible for any misuse of the server or any of its services.